 Generally, there are permitted uses/disclosures of PHI and unpermitted uses/disclosures of PHI.
 A breach occurs when you use or disclose PHI in a manner that is not permitted by policy or law.
-A breach can be on purpose, or accidental.
+A breach can be deliberate or accidental.
 Our goal as an Agency and our commitment as individuals is not to commit a breach of confidential information.
 While our goal is to have no breaches, we understand that there may be times when a mistake is made and you access, use or disclose PHI or other confidential information improperly.
-When this happens, it is our policy and the law that you immediately tell your supervisor that you may have caused a breach.
+When this happens, it is our policy and the law that you immediately tell your supervisor or your County contact that you may have caused a breach.

-NOTE: The best way to prevent a breach is to ask a supervisor PRIOR to access, use or disclosure if you are unsure about whether you are authorized and/or whether you are using the correct procedures/safeguards.
+NOTE: The best way to prevent a breach is to ask a supervisor or County contact person PRIOR to access, use or disclosure if you are unsure about whether you are authorized and/or whether you are using the correct procedures/safeguards.